Assessing Insulin Resistance – Homeostasis Model Assessment (HOMA)

 Stage 4: Vascular Complications — including retinopathy, nephropathy and neuropathy

-Long before blood sugar becomes abnormal in the stage known as prediabetes, the progression to type 2 diabetes has already begun in the form of insulin resistance — and identifying insulin resistance at this stage (while blood glucose is still normal) enables people to implement dietary changes to avoid the progression to pre-diabetes, and type 2 diabetes.
+Long before blood sugar becomes abnormal in the stage known as prediabetes, the progression to type 2 diabetes has already begun in the form of insulin resistance — and identifying insulin resistance at this stage (while blood glucose is still normal) enables people to implement dietary changes to avoid the progression to prediabetes and type 2 diabetes.

 Discovering insulin resistance in those who lack the more obvious outward signs can be especially helpful — including those who appear slim, but who may have visceral or ectopic fat (so-called TOFIs, “thin on the outside, fat on the inside”), or those who may have undetected hyperinsulinemia due to their abnormal response to dietary carbohydrate.
-Some people that fall in this category may include those with a significant family history of type 2 diabetes, or previous gestational diabetes, even though they currently appear healthy.
+Some people who fall in this category may include those with a significant family history of type 2 diabetes or previous gestational diabetes, even though they currently appear healthy.

 The Homeostatic Model Assessment (HOMA-IR) is a test that uses a simultaneous fasting blood glucose test and fasting insulin test to accurately estimate the degree of insulin resistance (IR) and β-cell function (the cells of the pancreas that produce insulin).
 Alternatively, HOMA-IR can also be determined from a simultaneous fasting blood glucose test and a fasting C-peptide test [2].
 C-peptide is released in proportion to insulin, so it can be used to estimate insulin.

-HOMA-IR= (glucose in mmol/L x insulin in mIU/mL)/22.5
+HOMA-IR = (glucose in mmol/L x insulin in mIU/mL) / 22.5

-HOMA-B= (20 x insulin in mIU/mL)/(glucose in mmol/L – 3.5)
+HOMA-B = (20 x insulin in mIU/mL) / (glucose in mmol/L – 3.5)

-Individual results are best compared to local population cut off values for HOMA1-IR [3] (1985) or the updated HOMA2-IR* [4] (1998).
+Individual results are best compared to local population cut-off values for HOMA1-IR [3] (1985) or the updated HOMA2-IR [4] (1998).

-HOMA2-IR* is easily and accurately calculated using the online HOMA2 calculator released by the Diabetes Trials Unit, University of Oxford available at http://www.dtu.ox.ac.uk/homacalculator/index.php.
+HOMA2-IR is easily and accurately calculated using the online HOMA2 calculator released by the Diabetes Trials Unit, University of Oxford, available at [http://www.dtu.ox.ac.uk/homacalculator/index.php].

-Cut-off for insulin resistance using the original Matthews values (1985) [3] for HOMA-IR = 2.7
+Cut-off for insulin resistance using the original Matthews values (1985) [3] for HOMA-IR = 2.7:

-• Healthy is considered 0.5-1.4
+• Healthy: 0.5-1.4

-Cuff-off values for insulin resistance using the HOMA2-IR calculator (1998) [6] is HOMA2-IR = 1.8.
-Three population based studies found the same or very close cut-offs applied, including a 2009 Brazilian study [6] which found HOMA2-IR =1.8, a 2014 Venezuelan study [7] which found HOMA2-IR= 2.0 and a 2014 Iranian study [8] which found HOMA2-IR =1.8.
+Cut-off values for insulin resistance using the HOMA2-IR calculator (1998) [6] are HOMA2-IR = 1.8.
+Three population based studies found the same or very close cut-offs applied, including a 2009 Brazilian study [6] which found HOMA2-IR = 1.8, a 2014 Venezuelan study [7] which found HOMA2-IR = 2.0, and a 2014 Iranian study [8] which found HOMA2-IR = 1.8.

-HOMA-IR has been used to assess Insulin Resistance (IR) and β-cell function as a one-off measures in individuals in >150 epidemiological studies of subjects of various ethnic origins, with varying degrees of glucose tolerance [9].
+HOMA-IR has been used to assess Insulin Resistance (IR) and β-cell function as a one-off measure in individuals in over 150 epidemiological studies of subjects of various ethnic origins [9].
+In the Mexico City Study [10], the development of diabetes was significantly associated with higher HOMA-IR at baseline.

 ”HOMA-IR can be used to track changes in insulin sensitivity and β-cell function longitudinally in individuals.
-The model can also be used in individuals to indicate whether reduced insulin sensitivity or β-cell failure predominates[10].
+The model can also be used in individuals to indicate whether reduced insulin sensitivity or β-cell failure predominates [10].”

 More Info?